 Other muscular dysfunction includes cramping, fasciculations, paralytic ileus, hypoventilation, hypotension, tetany, and rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
 Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more .

 Persistent hypokalemia can impair renal concentrating ability, causing polyuria with secondary polydipsia.

 Serum potassium measurement

 Hypokalemia (serum potassium < 3.5 mEq/L [< 3.5 mmol/L]) may be found during routine serum electrolyte measurement.
-It should be suspected in patients with typical changes on an ECG or who have muscular symptoms and risk factors and confirmed by blood testing.
+It should be suspected in patients with typical changes on an ECG or in those who have muscular symptoms and risk factors.
+Hypokalemia is confirmed by blood testing.

 ECG patterns in hypokalemia

 The cause of hypokalemia is usually apparent by history (particularly the medication history); when it is not, further investigation is warranted.

 After acidosis and other causes of intracellular potassium shift (increased beta-adrenergic effect, hyperinsulinemia) have been eliminated, 24-hour urinary potassium and serum magnesium concentrations are measured.
 In hypokalemia, potassium secretion is normally < 15 mEq/L (< 15 mmol/L).

 Extrarenal (GI) potassium loss or decreased potassium ingestion is suspected in chronic unexplained hypokalemia when renal potassium secretion is < 15 mEq/L (< 15 mmol/L).
 Secretion of > 15 mEq/L (> 15 mmol/L). suggests a renal cause for potassium loss.